 Detailed overview of the types of eating disorders, signs and symptoms of anorexia, bulimia and binge eating disorder and how to get your child started in eating disorders treatment.

-The two common types of eating disorders are anorexia nervosa and bulimia nervosa.
+The three common types of eating disorders are anorexia nervosa and bulimia nervosa.
 They can occur separately or together in the same person.
 Eating disorders most often affect young women.
 Less than 10% of people with eating disorders are boys and men.
 A person who has an eating disorder is not necessarily skinny.
 Some people with eating disorders are even overweight.

 - Most importantly, you should know that Eating disorders require medical attention!

 To be diagnosed with anorexia, a person must: